 Set Origin - The Point of Origin is used to synchronize the current stitcher location with all the patterns in all the quilt groups.
 This is done automatically upon start-up and if needed, it can be manually initiated using this command.
-For more detail, Click Here 29 feature Virtual Stitchout stitch length is determined by one of the following commands: Hand Guided Quilting has 3 ways to determine stitch length.
+For more detail, Click Here 29

-Virtual Stitchout - virtual is a visual method for checking patterns without stitching.
+Virtual Stitchout - site of the control is a visual method for checking patterns without stitching.
 All the unsewn patterns on the CAD screen will be included, in order.
 A small blue dot travels the pattern path, and 'beeps' each time there is a break in the pattern.
 The speed of the movement can be increased (Press the + key on the keyboard) or decreased (press the - key on the keyboard) at any time.